markphip/devops/guide/PROJECTS.md

 Configure Continuum Project
 ---------------------------
-Back in Continuum there is more to do on the Source tab.
-First. we need to configure the **Group**.
+Back in Continuum there is more to do on the *Source* tab.
+First, we need to configure the **Group**.
 Repositories often have a lot of different activity going on, such as commits for different releases or feature branches etc.
 As these commits flow into Continuum we want to group these submissions in a